 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

-I’m pretty sure that comfort food is a phrase I use often.
-Here’s one such recipe, born from my heart, an old favorite, duly updated to be more digestible, as well as being delicious!
 Easy White Bean Chicken Chili can be made with or without dairy.
 Use your Crock Pot or Instant Pot.
-This recipe is soaked (easy overnight) for gentle digestion and nutrition.
+This recipe’s beans are soaked (easy overnight) for gentle digestion and nutrition.

 CROCK POT for COOKING BEANS